ajbc/capsule/Readme.md

-(C) Copytright 2016, Allison J.B.
+(C) Copyright 2016, Allison J.B.
 Chaney

 This software is distributed under the MIT license.
 See `LICENSE.txt` for details.